McDonnell Douglas DC-10: Into flight

-The DC-10 was first ordered by launch customers American Airlines with 25 orders, and United Airlines with 30 orders and 30 options in 1968.
-The first DC-10, a series 10, made its maiden flight on August 29, 1970.
-Following a test program with 929 flights covering 1,551 hours, the DC-10 received its type certificate from the FAA on July 29, 1971.
-It entered commercial service with American Airlines on August 5, 1971, on a round trip flight between Los Angeles and Chicago, with United Airlines beginning DC-10 flights later that month.
-American's DC-10s had seating for 206 and United's seated 222; both had six-across seating in first-class and eight-across (four pairs) in coach.
-The DC-10's similarity to the Lockheed L-1011 in design, passenger capacity, and launch date resulted in a sales competition that affected profitability of the aircraft.
+On July 29, 1971, the FAA issued the type certificate for the DC-10, permitting its entry into revenue service.
+It entered commercial service with American Airlines on August 5, 1971, with the initial flight being a round-trip flight between Los Angeles and Chicago.
+United Airlines also commenced DC-10 flights later that same month.
+American's DC-10s were configured to seat a maximum of 206 passengers while United's seated 222; both had six-across seating in first-class and eight-across (four pairs) in coach.
+They operated the first version of the DC-10, referred to as the "domestic" series 10, which had a range of 3800 mi with a typical passenger load and a range of 2710 mi with maximum payload.